horseee/horseee.github.io/_pages/about.md

 I have published several papers in NeurIPS, CVPR, EMNLP, IJCAI.
 You can find more information about my publications in [Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)

+**I‘m actively seeking internship and visiting opportunities.
+If you have any opportunities available, I would greatly appreciate it if you could reach out to me.
+Thank you😎!**

 # 🔥 News
 - *2024.07*: &nbsp;One co-authored paper accepted by ECCV'24!